How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 - Former Filipinos (Courtesy): Foreign nationals who were previously Filipino citizens.
 Deposit: USD 1,500 (age 50+) or USD 3,000 (age 40–49).

-If you believe you qualify for the Courtesy track, confirm your eligibility directly with the PRA before proceeding — the category definitions involve specific criteria that are assessed on a case-by-case basis.
+If you believe you qualify for the Courtesy track, confirm your eligibility directly with the PRA before proceeding.
+The category definitions involve specific criteria that are assessed on a case-by-case basis.

 Including Dependants

 A spouse and up to two dependant children (unmarried, under 21) can be included under the principal applicant's SRRV.
 The base deposit covers the principal and two dependants.
-Each additional dependant beyond two requires an additional USD 15,000 deposit.
+Each additional dependant beyond two requires an extra USD 15,000 deposit.
 Each dependant also pays a separate application fee of USD 300.

 The Application Process: How It Actually Unfolds